‘What’s next’: PM’s big travel plan

 "And that's why I'm calling them back together again to work on that same operational tempo that we were during the pandemic, because these are the challenges we need to solve together now."

-Minister for Home Affairs Peter Dutton backed the PM's plan and said he hoped for a home quarantine setup for vaccinated Aussie travellers "soon rather than later".
+Minister for Defence Peter Dutton backed the PM's plan and said he hoped for a home quarantine setup for vaccinated Aussie travellers "soon rather than later".

 "As quickly as we can and as the Prime Minister pointed out, if people have had properly recognised the vaccine, if they are living in London or the United States or anywhere else in the world and they want to come back home and see family or see their grandparents, bring their newborn grandchild back home, then we want to facilitate that as quickly as possible," he told the Today show on Friday morning.